 About the Game

-During the middle and high school years, preteens and teens are being increasingly exposed to both academic and non-academic tasks and situations that require them to use their social thinking.
+During the middle and high school years, tweens and teens are being increasingly exposed to both academic and non-academic tasks and situations that require them to use their social thinking/social problem-solving abilities.
 This time of development is uncomfortable and anxiety producing for many as they seek to establish themselves as independent social entities who desire to be included by others, even if they don’t want to admit it.

-The Should I or Shouldn’t I? game is designed to give teens a fun and motivating way to improve their social sense, practice taking the perspectives of others, and discuss relevant teen issues in a nonjudgmental setting.
+The Should I? or Shouldn’t I? game is designed to give teens a fun and motivating way to recognize the power of one’s social interpretation of others’ actions and reactions, practice taking the perspectives of others, and discuss relevant teen issues in a nonjudgmental setting.
 Questions posed on the Prompt and Challenge cards address a wide variety of teenage-related situations: interacting at home, at school, at a friend’s home, the mall, the grocery store, at a party or the library, at the movies or on a date.

-While the Should I or Shouldn’t I? game can be a tremendous help to individuals with social learning challenges it also encourages greater self-awareness of social expectations and related social skills for any middle/high school player.
+While the Should I? or Shouldn’t I? game can be a tremendous help to individuals with social learning differences, it also encourages greater self-awareness of social expectations and related social competencies for any teen player.

-- 6 copies of the Should I or Shouldn’t I?
-Behavior Scale
+6 copies of the Should I? or Shouldn’t I?
+Social Interpretation Scale

 Ages and Players